+AICT-20160909v20 AMENDED B-BBEE ICT SECTOR CODE SERIES AICT100 STTAICT101 10 - 12

+- of black rights of ownership measurable in the Measured Entity and originating from those NPCs or Companies Limited by Guarantee. - 6.5 Black Participants in an NPC holding rights of ownership in a Measured Entity may contribute: - 6.5.1 a maximum of 40% of the total points on the ownership scorecard of the Measured Entity if they meet the qualification criteria for Broad-Based Ownership Schemes and Employee Share Ownership Programmes as set out in Annexure 100(B) and Annexure 100(C) respectively. - 6.5.2 100% of the total points on the Ownership scorecard of the Measured Entity if they meet the additional qualification criteria set out for Broad-Based Ownership Schemes and Employee Share Ownership Programmes as set out in Annexure 100(B) and Annexure 100(C) respectively.

+7. Trusts

+- 7.1 Black Participants in a Trust holding rights of Ownership in a Measured Entity may contribute: - 7.1.1 a maximum of 40% of the total points on the Ownership scorecard of the Measured Entity if the trust meets the qualification criteria for Trusts set out in Annexure 100 (D). - 7.1.2 100% of the total points on the Ownership scorecard of the Measured Entity if the Trust meets the additional qualification criteria set out for Trusts in Annexure 100(D).

+8. Options and Share Warrants

-- 3.11.5.1 a maximum of 40% of the total points on the ownership scorecard of the Measured Entity if they meet the qualification criteria for Broad-Based Ownership Schemes and Employee Share Ownership Programmes as set out in Annexure 100(B) and Annexure 100(C) respectively. - 3.11.5.2 100% of the total points on the ownership scorecard of the Measured Entity if they meet the additional qualification criteria set out for Broad-Based Ownership Schemes and Employee Share Ownership Programmes as set out in Annexure 100(B) and Annexure 100(C) respectively - 3.12.
-Trusts - 3.12.1 Black Participants in a Trust holding rights of ownership in a Measured Entity may contribute: - 3.12.1.1a maximum of 40% of the total points on the ownership scorecard of the Measured Entity if the trust meets the qualification criteria for Trusts set out in Annexure 100 (D). - 3.12.1.2 100% of the total points on the ownership scorecard of the Measured Entity if the Trust meets the additional qualification criteria set out for Trusts in Annexure 100 (D). - 3.13.
-Options and share warrants - 3.13.1 Exercisable voting rights and Economic interest will be recognised where a Participant holds an instrument granting the holder the right to acquire an Equity Instrument or part thereof at a future date, if the following requirements are met: - 3.13.1.1 The Exercisable Voting Rights attached to that instrument are irrevocably transferred to the holder for the option period and are exercisable by the holder before acquiring the Equity Instrument; - 3.13.1.2 the value of any Economic Interest is irrevocably transferred to the holder for the option period and paid to the holder of that instrument before the exercise of that right; and - 3.13.1.3 The value of the instrument must be determined by using a Standard Valuation Method for calculating the Net Value. - 3.14.
-Equity Instruments Carrying Preference Rights - 3.14.1 An Equity Instrument carrying preferential rights is measurable in the same manner as an ordinary Equity Instrument. - 3.14.2 An Equity Instrument carrying preferential rights that has the characteristics of a debt, regardless of whether the debt is that of an Entity or of a Participant, must be treated as an ordinary loan.
-If the debt is that of a black Participant, it may be subject to measurement under Net Value.
+- 8.1 Exercisable Voting Rights and Economic Interest will be recognised where a participant holds an instrument granting the holder the right to acquire an Equity Instrument or part thereof at a future date, if the following requirements are met: - 8.1.1 The Exercisable Voting Rights attached to that instrument are irrevocably transferred to the holder for the option period and are exercisable by the holder before acquiring the Equity Instrument; - 8.1.2 The value of any Economic Interest is irrevocably transferred to the holder for the option period and paid to the holder of that instrument before the exercise of that right; and

+AICT-20160909v20 AMENDED B-BBEE ICT SECTOR CODE SERIES AICT100 STTAICT101 8.1.3 The value of the instrument must be determined by using a Standard Valuation Method for calculating the Net Value.

+9. Equity Instruments carrying Preference Rights

-3.14.3 In evaluating an instrument that has a hybrid nature including the characteristics of a debt, only that portion that represents a debt, will be measured under current equity interest.
-The remainder is measurable as an ordinary equity instrument.
+- 9.1 An Equity Instrument carrying Preferential Rights is measurable in the same manner as an ordinary Equity Instrument. - 9.2 An Equity Instrument carrying Preferential Rights that has the characteristics of a debt, regardless of whether the debt is that of an Entity or of a participant, must be treated as an ordinary loan.
+If the debt is that of a Black Participant, it may be subject to measurement under Net Value. - 9.3 In evaluating an instrument that has a hybrid nature including the characteristics of a debt, only that portion that represents a debt, will be measured under current Equity Interest.
+The remainder is measurable as an ordinary Equity Instrument.